sdam-au/OCR/README.md

 The purpose of this repo and this document is to report on my attempt to do an optical character recognition (OCR) of archaeological reports using python.
 It is a challenging task, since some of the source pdfs are in Cyrillic and do not have a very good quality.

-## Metadata

-The data for this project are  scanned PDFs of  various archaeological reports, differing in language and quality.

 ## Authors

 * Vojtěch Kaše, Aarhus University/University of West Bohemia